organisciak/Text-Mining-Course/assignments.md

 __Inspiration for writing__

-Share examples on the forums: Yun and I will post some too.
+Here's a list of good [writing about text or data mining](https://github.com/organisciak/Text-Mining-Course/blob/master/writing.md) for inspiration.
+Share your own examples on the forums.

 ## Participation